aravindvcyber/event-forwarder/README.md

 > Note these console links will only work if you have already logged into your respective AWS account in the browser where you open them and if you have the necessary privileges make sure that security even for production environments is honored when you share this across various members of your teams for any follow ups in any slack threads.

+## Extracted Utils :roller_coaster:

+I have made used most of the generic parts of this solution are refracted into separated util functions which could help to simply the solution and may be reuse them in your own project work.

+* Slack Utils
+* Console Utils
+* Dynamodb Utils
+* Data model to interact with dynamodb
+* Cfn events definition and may be more soon.

-## Dynamodb to store data
+## Dynamodb to store data :roller_coaster:

 Here in this article, we choose to use dynamodb not only as an ad-hoc data store.
 I believe the data generated will trigger further insights and expand the possibilities of this solution.
+Also I have used provisioned RCUs and WCUs to make use of my free tier benefits and as well set throttling, it is also recommend try with on-demand mode and pay as your usage.

-### Indexes created for critical data lookups
+### Indexes created for critical data lookups :roller_coaster:

 ![rich indexes](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/or2mxqgomg2jxewpsj4k.png)

-### Sample DB item
+### Sample DB item :roller_coaster:

 ```json
 {